 This 1-credit course, to be taken during senior year concurrently with BUSN 480 Fundamentals of Business Ethics, will require students to extend their learning from BUSN 480 via substantive classroom work involving cases on ethical issues and a group project to be presented at the end of the semester.
 Fall and Spring.

+Co-Requisite(s): BUSN 480

-Must be the following: Senior Co-requisites: BUSN 480 Pre-requisite(s): PHIL 301
+Pre-requisite(s): PHIL 301 or PHIL 301H or WGST 237C